 Other Resources and Updates

-- NEW JACI Article: A look at eosinophil responses during COVID-19 infection and coronavirus vaccination has been released by the Journal of Allergy and Clinical Immunology (JACI).
+- JACI Article: A look at eosinophil responses during COVID-19 infection and coronavirus vaccination has been released by the Journal of Allergy and Clinical Immunology (JACI).
 This is an expedited pre-proof version.

 - TheFightIsInUs: A campaign focusing on recruiting COVID-19 survivors to donate plasma at licensed blood and plasma donor centers.